Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 10: Forecast implimented
 Except for the dates, all of the values for the forecasts are now active.
 I've also added the weather image to the current weather too.

+### Commit 11: Push to array
+Searched cities are now pushed to the array.

 ## credits
 https://getbootstrap.com/docs/5.0